rdrangova/FMI-DSA-Course/README.md

-# FMI-DSA-Course
+# Data structures and algorithms
-Storing homeworks and some other things from the data structure and algorithms course
+Some choosen problems from the 2018-2019 course